-Neetu (2013) studied the magnitude of contamination of DDT pesticides in vegetables, pulses and cereals which were brought for sales to the consumer in the local markets of Sahibabad and Ghaziabad, most of the collected samples were found to be contaminated with residues of DDT.
+Neetu (2013) studied the magnitude of contamination of DDT in vegetables, pulses and cereals, which were brought for sales to the consumer in the local markets of Sahibabad and Ghaziabad, most of the collected samples were found to be contaminated with residues of DDT.
 In some of detected samples DDT exceeded the limit of tolerance prescribed by WHO and FAO.

-Corteas et al. (2013) developed a method for the determination in vegetables of organophosphorus pesticides.
-Pesticide residues are extracted from samples with asmall amount of ethyl acetate and anhydrous sodium sulfate.
-Analyses are performed by large volume

-GC injection using the through oven transfer adsorption desorption (TOTAD) interface.
+Corteas et al. (2013) developed a method for the determination of organophosphorus pesticides in vegetables.
+Pesticide residues were extracted from samples with a small amount of ethyl acetate and anhydrous sodium sulfate.
+Analysis were performed by large volume GC injection using the through oven transfer adsorption desorption (TOTAD) interface.
 The calculated limits of detection for each pesticide injecting 50μ L of extract which is much lower than the maximum residues levels (MRLs).
 Repeatability studies yielded a relative standard deviation lower than 10% in all cases.
 The method was applied to the analysis of eggplant, lettuce, pepper, cucumber, andtomato.